Time Value of Money Calculator

 - the value of each payment in a compounding period

-Additionally, more complex formulas can include a growing instead of fixed periodical payment (g), but this is not supported in the TVM calculator at the present.
+More complex formulas can include a growing instead of fixed periodical payment (g), but this is not supported in the TVM solver at the present.

 Financial caution

-This is a simple online tool which is a good starting point in estimating different quantities related to an investment or credit, but is by no means the end of such a process.
+This is a simple online tool which is a good starting point in estimating different quantities related to financial planning such as making an investment or taking a credit, but is by no means the end of such a process.
 You should always consult a qualified professional when making important financial decisions and long-term agreements, such as long-term bank deposits.
 Use the information provided by the solver critically and at your own risk.

 Cite this calculator & page